 These medications may include: eye drops, ear drops, creams, ointments, paracetamol, hay-fever / allergy medications, travel sickness tablets, vitamins and nutritional supplements or other alternative medicines.

 - Medication must be provided in the original pharmacist container with the label from the pharmacy.
 Pharmacists will provide additional containers to keep extra medication at home.

 - We can not administer the first dose of any medication.

-- An adult must bring any medication for Junior and Middle School students to the front office (along with the appropriate forms), where it will be stored in a locked cupboard.
+- For students in Foundation to Year 9, an adult must bring any medication to the front office (along with the appropriate forms), where it will be stored in a locked cupboard.
 (Medication will only be returned to an adult).
 Exceptions to this must be specified in the Health Care Plan, Medication Plan or Asthma Care Plan.

-- Senior School students are permitted to self-medicate on the following conditions:
+- Students in Years 10 to 12 are permitted to self-medicate on the following conditions:

 - the school is notified and provided with a Medication Plan, authorised by a doctor or pharmacist